FranciscoValdesG/Houdini-Shelf-Tools/Readme.txt

+# Shelf Tools

-All script was tested on Houdini 20.5.332
+All script was tested on Houdini 20.5.370